Pierre Desir

 Pierre Roberde Desir (/dəˈsɪər/ də-SEER; born September 8, 1990) is a Haitian former professional player of American football who was a cornerback in the National Football League (NFL).
 He played college football for the Lindenwood Lions and Washburn Ichabods before being selected by the Cleveland Browns in the fourth round of the 2014 NFL draft.
 He has also played for the San Diego Chargers, Indianapolis Colts, New York Jets, Baltimore Ravens, and Tampa Bay Buccaneers.

 Early life

 Desir was born in Port-au-Prince, Haiti, to Wilfrid and Marie Desir.
 He immigrated along with his family to the United States at the age of 4, at first living in St. Louis, Missouri.
 The family moved to the suburb of St. Charles when Desir was 11 years old.

 Desir attended Francis Howell Central High School in Cottleville, Missouri, where he was an all-state selection at defensive back.
 He was first-team all-league during his junior and senior seasons, and was named special teams player of the year as a senior.
 He averaged 37.8 yards per kickoff return and 8.9 yards per punt return.
 He was a record-breaking track runner while at the school as well.

-Desir spent his summers as a youth in Lynn and Salem, Massachusetts, and Montreal.